-Finally, because puppies aren’t generally used to ear cleaning, they tend to become a anxious later in their life when their owner start doing ear cleaning routines to them.
+Finally, because puppies aren’t generally used to ear cleaning, they tend to become anxious later in their life when their owner starts doing ear cleaning routines to them.
 If you have a puppy, start early even if just to touch your dog’s ears.

 How To Clean Dog Ears